gorlowski/reStructuredText-utils/README.rst

 and easily translate the output to HTML.
 I had to write ``codeblock.py`` so I could integrate SyntaxHighlighter for code syntax highlighting.

-My current process is to write reStructuredText in vim, translate to HTML and copy the HTML to my clipboard with R2h, and publish a blog article by pasting the clipboard into a blogtk window and clicking publish.
+My current process is to write reStructuredText in vim, validate it with ``R2HValid``, preview it with ``R2HPreview``, and copy it to my CLIPBOARD with ``R2HClip`` when I'm ready to publish.
+I then paste the clipboard into a blogtk window to publish.

-I will update this project in the future with a script + some vim commands to hook GoogleCL into the toolchain to support the following steps from a single vim command:
+I will update this project in the future with a script + some vim commands to hook GoogleCL or some other script to support publishing the html generated from the reStructuredText directly to Blogger (without the need to paste it into an intermediate client).
+At some point, I may also add vim commands for publishing reStructuredText as an update to an existing blog post.

-#. translate reStructuredText to HTML
-#. publish the HTML to a new Blogger post